jafaryor/knowledge-base/Design Patterns/README.md

 * `Creational Design Pattern` -  focus on handling object creation mechanisms where objects are created in a manner suitable for the situation you are working in.
-The basic approach to object creation might otherwise lead to added complexity in a project whilst these patterns aim to solve this problem by controllingthe creation process.
+The basic approach to object creation might otherwise lead to added complexity in a project whilst these patterns aim to solve this problem by controlling the creation process.
     [ `Constructor`, `Factory`, `Abstract`, `Prototype`, `Singleton`, `Builder` ]
 * `Structural Design Patterns` - are concerned with object composition and typically identify simple ways to realize relationships between different objects.
 They help ensure that when one